guisgrande/third-project-ci/README.md

 #### User stories

 - As a user, I want to understand the purpose of the website, so I can know if it's of interest to me.
-- As a user, I want to easily navigate the site/game, so I don't get lost trying to navigate
+- As a user, I want to easily navigate the site/game, so I don't get lost trying to navigate/play.
 - As a user, I want to be able to check my points and those of my opponent, to know my performance.
-- As a user, I want to be able to restart the game, if it is in my interest to start again for some reason.
+- As a user, I want to be able to restart/quit the game, if it is in my interest to start again for some reason.

 ### Scope